Paul, Thunder get first look at Westbrook in Game 5 vs. Rockets | Sports-Games

 A big part of that has been the defense of Oklahoma City rookie Luguentz Dort.
 "Lu is special," Paul said of Dort, who kept Harden in check in the fourth quarter of Game 4 despite playing most of the quarter with five fouls.
 "Unbelievable how he accepts the challenge."

 Westbrook (strained quadriceps) was upgraded to questionable Wednesday afternoon after a positive workout in the morning.
 He has played in just one game since Aug.
-4. But the extra days off during the boycott have Westbrook ready to roll. --Field Level Media
+4. But the extra days off during the boycott have Westbrook ready to roll.
+Befitting the mood of the week, Westbrook wanted to focus more on the bigger picture of what has transpired, not his return to a Rockets lineup in need of his unique contributions.

+"I'm excited to play but I'm more excited that we're playing for a cause, playing that we're in agreeance to be able to make sure there's action," Westbrook said.
+"For guys like myself and I'm sure guys around the league, we play and have our names on the back of our jerseys and we have our messaging on the back of our jerseys and that means something.
+It's not just something we put on there for fun, for kicks and giggles.
+It actually means something." --Field Level Media